ReihanehIranManesh/SURF2022/taggingmeadwithgoogle/README.md

 *final-google-mead-15p.csv*

-Final CSV file of the whole collection automatically tagged by Google Vision API.
+Final CSV file of the whole collection automatically tagged by Google Vision API with adaptive filtering.